Two Days in Porto with Kids, a Hub for Culture and Family Fun

 ~6 hours; ~€30+ for wine-tasting

 You can’t miss the giant signs illuminating the port wine cellars along the riverfront of Vila Nova de Gaia, just south of Porto and the Douro River.
 We stopped at Calém for delicious wine tasting inside a wine cellar, and sipped our wine right next to giant wine barrels while our kids played with sticker books.
-Check out our blog post about port wine tasting with kids.

 In addition to wine tasting, the riverfront area of Vila Nova de Gaia offers quite a few fun and family-friendly activities, such as: